kripson/parler-wordpress-php/README.md

 How To Add React
 ----------------
 The parler-wordpress-php project uses the code from the parler-wordpress-react project.
-To access the code from parler-worrdpress-react, follow these steps:
+To access the code from parler-wordpress-react, follow these steps:

 * Checkout the latest code for the <u>parler-wordpress-react</u> project
 * Execute <b>npm run build</b> against the <u>parler-wordpress-react</u> project